two-first-names/twofirstnames.org/scion/character-creation.md

 Your character gains their Pantheon Specialty Purview as an innate Purview (Hero, p.
 264).
 In addition, choose one of your divine patron’s Purviews as an innate Purview.
 All other Purviews must be drawn from Relics or Guides.

 ### Step Eight: Boons
-Choose five[^boons] Boons from any of your character’s Purviews, whether innate or granted by Birthrights.
+Choose three[^boons] Boons from any of your character’s Purviews, whether innate or granted by Birthrights.

 ### Step Nine: Finishing Touches
 To finish out your character, fill in the following: